OmniaAhmed292/Tik-Tak-Toe/README.md

-# yurn any photo into Ascii code using resizing recoloring and changhing the pixels into ASCII
+# turn any photo into Ascii code using resizing recoloring and changhing the pixels into ASCII